WebOrigami/docs/src/content/cli/intro4.md

 It is easy to transform an entire async tree of one type of object into a new tree of a different type of object.
 You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire tree.

-The second argument to `@map` is a function.
+The second argument to `map` is a function.
 Technically, the second argument can be any async tree, but for the moment, we'll use a regular JavaScript function.

 The map example above takes the original greetings tree and creates a new tree where all the values are uppercase: